 - Individuals who came to Germany with a visa as skilled workers or alike.
-They cannot receive unemployment benefits II.
+They cannot receive Bürgergeld.

 - People who worked in Germany for more than 12 months and made unemployment insurance contributions before becoming unemployed.
 They receive financial support (i.e. Unemployment Benefits I or "Arbeitslosengeld I") from the Employment Agency.

-One of the requirements for entitlement to Unemployment Benefits II is that you do not have enough money.
+If you can work but earn too little money to live on or have no job, then you are eligible for Bürgergeld.
 Not just your personal income or assets- the income or assets of certain family members who live with you also count here.
 That is what Jobcenter calls the income or assets of your "Bedarfsgemeinschaft" or "shared household".